vprusa/echoIrc/README.md

 https://github.com/search?utf8=%E2%9C%93&q=securesocial&type=

 ## TODO
+### current fixes
+add WebSocket reconnect - either:
+- stop actor on lost connection - (frontend disconnect)
+- keep actor running and reconnect to it?

+fix the frontend switch channel bug when participants are not visible for old channels - refactor messages

+### future
-- Add logging irc to files in dirs by userId
+Add logging irc to files in dirs by userId (done)

-- and rotate logs using by parallel/Future task
+and rotate logs using by parallel/Future task (done)
--- on server start,
--- on cli command
-- add cli (change this to multiproject)
-- login template with menu
+- on server start (done - by default new logs)

 ### to get size of project
 ```bash